Lucxjo/Kontrolo-Fabric/.github/CONTRIBUTING.md

 ## Making Changes

 - From your fork of the repository, create a topic branch where work on your change will take place.
-- To quickly create a topic branch based on master; `git checkout -b my_contribution master`.
-Please avoid working directly on the `master` branch.
+- To quickly create a topic branch based on release/1-18; `git checkout -b my_contribution release/1-18`.
+Please avoid working directly on any of the `release` prefixed branches.
 - Make commits of logical units.
 - Check for unnecessary whitespace with `git diff --check` before committing.
 - Please follow the prevailing code conventions in the repository.
 Differences in style make the code harder to understand for everyone.